 Taking a perfectly stock ETA mechanism and expanding its functionality may sound like a simple task, but it is not that simple for an average independent brand.
 Or, at least, anecdotal evidence clearly shows us that an overwhelming majority of independents (and majors alike) prefers to simply buy an add-on module to streamline the process of making a new watch.

 However, this sort of approach -while absolutely legitimate both in terms of cost-cutting and profit-maximizing- is not as popular among picky customers as, say, even ten years ago.
 When a watch is priced well above $1500 USD, a customer wants to have something more exclusive than a mass-produced movement with a mass-produced expansion module.
-And, with its new C9 Moonphase, the young British-based brand Christopher Ward gives us just that: a well-designed, pleasant to look at watch that has the original Swiss made mechanism modified by Johannes Jahnke himself: the guy who brought you the gorgeous C9 Jumping Hour Mk.
+And, with its new C9 Moonphase, Christopher Ward gives us just that: a well-designed, pleasant to look at watch that has the original Swiss made mechanism modified by Johannes Jahnke himself: the guy who brought you the gorgeous C9 Jumping Hour Mk.
 III.

 Case & Strap